FAQs

 • Do you take the exams?

-We are eligible to become ABRSM examiners however, we cannot be both a teacher and an examiner for the same exam board as this can be seen as cheating.
-We enters each student for the exams once we have prepared them and the student/parent feels ready to be entered.
+While we are eligible to become ABRSM examiners however, they cannot be both a teacher and an examiner for the same exam board as this can be seen as cheating.
+Instead we enter each student for the exams once we have prepared them and the student/parent feels ready to be entered.
 We use a bespoke ‘exam pack’ which she creates for each student in order to focus on:

 1. Getting the content completed in time for their exam